Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Evaluation of counterfactual generation algorithms

-\item \emph{Diversity} - Some algorithms support the generation of multiple counterfactuals for a single input datapoint.
+\item \emph{Diversity}: Some algorithms support the generation of multiple counterfactuals for a single input datapoint.
 The purpose of providing multiple counterfactuals is to increase the ease for applicants to reach at least one counterfactual state.
-Therefore the recommended counterfactuals should be diverse, giving applicants the choice to choose the easiest one.
+Therefore, the recommended counterfactuals should be diverse, allowing applicants to choose the easiest one.
 If an algorithm is strongly enforcing sparsity, there could be many different sparse subsets of the features that could be changed.
 Therefore, having a diverse set of counterfactuals is useful.
-Diversity is encouraged by maximizing the distance between the multiple counterfactuals by adding it as a term in the optimization objective~\citep{mothilal_explaining_2020,dandl_multi-objective_2020} or as a hard constraint~\citep{Ustun19:Actionable,karimi_model-agnostic_2020}, or by minimizing the mutual information between all pairs of modified features~\citep{Grace:2019}. \citet{mothilal_explaining_2020} reported diversity as the feature-wise distance between each pair of counterfactuals.
+Diversity is encouraged by maximizing the distance between the multiple counterfactuals by adding it as a term in the optimization objective~\citep{mothilal_explaining_2020,dandl_multi-objective_2020} or as a hard constraint~\citep{Ustun19:Actionable,karimi_model-agnostic_2020,scaling_Nearest_CFE}, or by minimizing the mutual information between all pairs of modified features~\citep{Grace:2019}. \citet{mothilal_explaining_2020} reported diversity as the feature-wise distance between each pair of counterfactuals.
 A higher value of diversity is preferable.

-\item \emph{Closeness to the training data} - Recent papers have considered the actionability and realisticness of the modified features by grounding them in the training data distribution.
-This has been captured by measuring the average distance to the k-nearest datapoints~\citep{dandl_multi-objective_2020}, or measuring the local outlier factor~\citep{Kanamori2020:DACE}, or measuring the reconstruction error from a VAE trained on the training data~\citep{mahajan_preserving_2020,van_looveren_interpretable_2020}.
+\item \emph{Closeness to the training data}: Recent papers have considered the actionability and realisticness of the modified features by grounding them in the training data distribution.
+This has been captured by measuring the average distance to the k-nearest datapoints~\citep{dandl_multi-objective_2020}, or measuring the local outlier factor~\citep{Kanamori2020:DACE}, or measuring the reconstruction error from a VAE trained on the training data~\citep{mahajan_preserving_2020,van_looveren_interpretable_2020}, or measuring the PDF of such datapoints using KDE \citep{coherent_CFEs}, or measuring the maximum mean discrepancy (MMD) between the original and counterfactual points~\citep{conditional_gan_cfe_looveren}.
 A lower value of the distance and reconstruction error is preferable.

-\item \emph{Causal constraint satisfaction (feasibility)} - This metric captures how realistic the modifications in the counterfactual are by measuring if they satisfy the causal relation between features. \citet{mahajan_preserving_2020} evaluated their algorithm on this metric.
+\item \emph{Causal constraint satisfaction (feasibility)}: This metric captures how realistic the modifications in the counterfactual are by measuring if they satisfy the causal relation between features. \citet{mahajan_preserving_2020} evaluated their algorithm on this metric.